tabiya-tech/taxonomy-model-application/iac/README.md

 **NOTE**: Deployments are automated using GitHub Actions.
 In principle only the `main` branch is deployed (other branches are built but not deployed).
 In case you want to test the pulumi configuration from a different branch, commit the changes and add `[pulumi up]` in the  commit message.
 This will deploy the branch when the branch is pushed to remote.

 ### IaC Codebase Components
-The IaC is divided into four sub-projects.
+The IaC is divided into four subprojects.

-- [Setup](setup): Sets up the fundamental infrastructure, which is a route53 hosted zone and exports environment variables that will be used by other projects.
-Mainly refered *to as set up env config project.
+- [Setup](setup-environment): Sets up the fundamental infrastructure specific to the environment, which is a route53 hosted zone and exports environment variables that will be used by other projects.
+Mainly referred *to as set up env config project.
 - [Name Servers](name-servers): Sets up the name servers for the subdomains.
 - [Certificate](certificate): Sets up the SSL certificate infrastructure, which is an ACM certificate.
 - [Auth](auth): Sets up the authentication infrastructure, which is a Cognito User Pool. and related DNS Record.